-If we thought the premium noise-cancelling headphones market couldn’t get any more intense, with the Award-winning Sony WH-1000XM3s competing against Sennheiser and Bose newcomers, yet another contender has arrived in the shape of the Bowers & Wilkins PX7s.
+If we thought the premium noise-cancelling headphones market couldn’t get any more intense, with Sony, Sennheiser and Bose all battling tooth and nail to be number one, yet another contender has arrived in the shape of the Bowers & Wilkins PX7s.

 Two years after its first effort, the five-star PXs, B&W has launched a new pair of flagship noise-cancellers.
 The company hopes that the combination of its proprietary driver technology and Qualcomm’s new aptX Adaptive Bluetooth codec will see the PX7s repeat the success of their predecessors, and help them take the fight to the best wireless headphones on the market right now.